-So you have finally accomplished your goal of becoming a truck owner and operating.
-With a ton of more responsibility on your plate it is important to know not only how to stay motivated in this new venture but also how to ensure you will succeed.
+So you have finally accomplished your goal of becoming a truck owner and operator.
+With a ton of more responsibility on your plate, it is important to know not only how to stay motivated in this new venture but also how to ensure you will succeed.

 Set New Goals

 Now that your dream of owning your own truck has come true, it is important to set new goals that will ensure you make money.
 In order to do this, you need to think ahead, and we mean FAR ahead.
 Make a list that details where you would like to be in one year, then five years, then in a decade.
 Knowing what you are working towards will help you to get what you want out of owning your own truck.

 Maintenance is Beyond Important

 You wouldn’t buy a house after saving for years only to stop taking care of it as soon as you move in, would you?
 The same idea can be applied to your truck.
 You have worked very hard to get to this point so scheduling regular maintenance will ensure your truck is with you for the long haul.

 As you are no longer being dispatched by a company, you have to have an air of confidence and professionalism all of your own.
 No one will hire a trucker who looks as though he/she just rolled out of bed when they are first introduced.
 Dress and act the part and you will be set.

 Keep Educating Yourself

 The learning of a truck driver is never over.
 You also have a ton to learn about the business end of owning your own truck and running your own trucking company.
 Read everything you can and always ask other owner operators for advice.
 You should truly take all the help you can get.